DataDog/integrations-core/cisco_duo/README.md

 ### Service Checks

-cisco_duo does not include any service checks.
+The Cisco Duo integration does not include any service checks.

 ### Events